Episodes

 Is Your Cat Smarter Than You?
 The 9 Brainiest Cat Breeds

 Is your cat secretly a genius… or just really good at causing chaos?
-In this episode of Cat Talk Radio, Molly DeVoss breaks down the 9 most intelligent cat breeds —from the high-energy Bengal to the observant Persian—and what their behavior can teach us about feline intelligence.
+In this episode of Cat Talk Radio, Molly DeVoss breaks down the 9 most intelligent cat breeds—from the high-energy Bengal to the observant Persian—and what their behavior can teach us about feline intelligence.
 But this isn't just about breeds.
-You'll learn: What "intelligence" actually looks like in cats Why smart cats are often labeled "problem cats" The hidden reason behind behaviors like night zoomies, cabinet opening, and...
+You'll learn: What "intelligence" actually looks like in cats Why smart cats are often labeled "problem cats" The hidden reason behind behaviors like night zoomies, cabinet opening...

 March 25, 2026